skillitzimberg/change-background-color/README.md

 ### Purpose

-To understand what adding a package does to a very simple app.
+To understand the line between an extremely simple app and.
 To practice setting up an environment for TypeScript To practice setting up an environment for TypeScript & Jest To practice testing: what, why, how?